Zuikyo/ZIKRouter/Documentation/English/DesignPhilosophy.md

 #### Improvement

 All disadvantages of URL router can be resolved if we use protocol to manage modules.
 We can pass parameters with protocols and check type of parameters with the compile.
-And with routable declaration and compile-time check, ZIKRouter can make sure the module exists when you use it.
-You don't need to modify the module when adding route for it.
+And with routable declaration and compile-time checking, ZIKRouter can make sure the module exists when you use it.
+And you don't need to modify the module when adding route for it.

 ZIKRouter also allows you to get router with string identifier.
 So it's easy to use ZIKRouter with other URL router frameworks.